bill-auger/av-caster/README.md

             <img src="https://img.shields.io/github/issues/bill-auger/av-caster.svg"
                  alt="Issues" width="100" height="18" /></a></td></tr></table></td>
     <td rowspan="2"><h2><i>A light-weight native gStreamer GUI for screencast, webcam, and audio streaming</i></h2>
     AvCaster is a native appliction built upon the <a href="https://www.juce.com/">JUCE</a> framework, utilizing <a href="https://gstreamer.freedesktop.org/">gStreamer</a> as the media backend and <a href="http://www.ulduzsoft.com/libircclient/">libircclient</a> as the chat backend.
 It is currently capable of recording to file or streaming to an RTMP server with screen capture (full-screen), webcam (full-screen or overlay), and audio (mono or stereo).
 It is moderately configurable, with preset configurations for streaming via popular servers such as <a href="https://www.livecoding.tv/">livecoding.tv</a>, and allows custom user-defined configurations to be stored as additional presets.
 This initial implementation is only compatible with GNU/Linux, but it has been designed for portability.
-Let us know if it would interest you to see AvCaster ported to another platform (e.g. Windows, Mac, mobile) by leaving a note on the relevant [Cross-platform Milestone](https://github.com/bill-auger/av-caster/issues?q=is%3Aopen+milestone%3A%22cross-platform+version%22+label%3Aepic) issue.
+Let us know if it would interest you to see AvCaster ported to another platform (e.g. Windows, Mac, mobile) by leaving a note on the relevant <a href="https://github.com/bill-auger/av-caster/issues?q=is%3Aopen+milestone%3A%22cross-platform+version%22+label%3Aepic">Cross-platform Milestone</a> issue.
 Feel free to open issues for other platforms if they are not yet listed.</td></tr>
   <tr><td>
     <table>
       <tr><th colspan="2">Build Status</th></tr>